20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 10 ft

-Philodendron sagittifolium is an easy-care, vigorously-growing climber whose large, arrow-shaped leaves are pale green on top and the undersides are dark-green with light green spots.
+Philodendron sagittifolium is one of the vigorously-growing, climbing Philodendron varieties, featuring large, arrow-shaped leaves which are pale-green on top and dark-green with light green spots on the undersides.

-Philodendron sagittifolium thrives in bright indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.
+Philodendron sagittifolium thrives in bright indirect light, average warmth and humidity, and moderately moist, fertile, well-drained soils coupled with monthly feeding in the growing season.
 Read more on how to grow and care for Philodendron sagittifolium.

 7. Calathea orbifolia